Design Talk Series

 Soap is something we all use several times a day, and even more so this year.
 The ingredients in the soap we use is often a mystery which requires a Google search to solve.
 There are also a lot of unnecessary chemicals in the soap we use.

 In this workshop, Christine will talk about her journey into soapmaking as a career, a brief history of soap making, and will teach you a simple process of making soap with your choice of essential oils and food-grade color dyes.
-To follow along at home, you can purchase the supply kit used in the workshop through this link.
+To follow along at home, you can purchase the supply kit used in the workshop.

 Bio: Christine Nixon is a G.I.A Graduate Gemologist and bakery entrepreneur that became a skin and hair care, business owner.
 Christine initially made soap and shampoo for her sensitive skin and dry hair.
 Retail products worsened the condition of her skin and hair.
 Organic products were not readily available, too expensive, or didn’t meet all of her quality standards.
 Making effective products out of necessity birthed Bathing Spirits Inc.